Esukhia/teachingtibetan.com/docs/interaction/written-notes-messages-forms.md

   <summary>Detailed explanation</summary>

-Let me break it down into simpler parts:

-1. Can communicate very basic information about personal details in a simple way.
+It means that the person is able to complete very simple registration forms by providing basic personal details such as their name, address, nationality, and marital status.
+They can fill in these details accurately and appropriately on the form.

 </details>